zsviczian/obsidian-excalidraw-plugin/README.md

     - `excalidraw-link-prefix: "📍"` preview prefix for internal links
     - `excalidraw-url-prefix: "🌐"` preview prefix for external links
     - `excalidraw-link-brackets: true|false` whether or not to display brackets around links in preview
-- Includes full [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
-Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/)
+- Includes full [QuickAdd](https://github.com/chhoumann/quickadd), [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
+Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/).
+I also have a [YouTube ExcalidrawAutomate Playlist](https://www.youtube.com/playlist?list=PL6mqgtMZ4NP1IR4nXxSlMA4PA5E-qpyHZ) with lots of examples.
 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices
 - Multilanguage support: if you'd like to help out by translating the plugin, please get in contact with me.

 # Known issues
 - Mobile support
-  - Positioning of the pen gets misaligned after you open the command palette.
   - Partially mitigated in 1.0.10 by the introduction of autosave: Your drawing will not be saved when you terminate the mobile app by closing the Obsidian task.
+- Text elements "jumps off screen" when editing, if drawing is zoomed in and text element does not fit the visible screen area.
+I am working on a resolution.

 # Tips and tricks
-- If you want to sketch in fullscreen, I recommend installing the [Fullscreen Focus Mode](https://github.com/razumihin/obsidian-fullscreen-plugin) plugin.
 - [Ozan's Image in Editor Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian).
 In a nice collaboration with Ozan, his Image-in-Editor plugin now supports Excalidraw.
 I recommend installing his plugin to display drawings also in Edit mode.
-Note that Ozan's plugin will only display Excalidraw drawings if the link ends with `.md` or `.excalidraw`. i.e. the following drawing will show in Edit Mode `![[My Drawing.md]]`, but wiki links such as `[[My Drawing]]` will not.

 # Feedback, questions, ideas, problems
 Join the conversation about the Excalidraw plugin on [forum.obsidian.md](https://forum.obsidian.md/t/excalidraw-full-featured-sketching-plugin-in-obsidian)